nus-cs2103-AY2122S1/tp/docs/ForUsers.md

 {: .no_toc }

 Use BogoBogo!
-Read out User's Guide to learn the different features of our program.
-Or walk through our tutorials for a step-by-step familiarization.
+Read out [User's Guide](UserGuide.html#quick-start) to learn the different features of our program.